-When violence breaks out, children are at risk at many levels.
-The EU Guidelines on Children in Armed Conflict commit the EU to addressing the impact of armed conflicts on children in a comprehensive and systematic manner.
+When conflict breaks out, children are at risk at many levels.
+The EU Guidelines on Children in Armed Conflict , adopted in 2003 and revised in 2008, commit the EU to addressing the impact of armed conflicts on children in a comprehensive and systematic manner.

 A combination of policy dialogue, development cooperation and trade incentives are used by the EU as it plays its part in working towards the internationally agreed goal of eliminating the worst forms of child labour by 2016.

-The rights of children are systematically raised during dialogues with non-EU countries; the EU calls on partner countries to ratify relevant international conventions and lift reservations, adopt or revise national legislation, identify areas where technical assistance could be helpful and promote good practices.
+The rights of children are systematically raised during dialogues with non-EU countries; the EU calls on partner countries to ratify relevant international conventions, lift reservations, adopt or revise national legislation, identify areas where technical assistance could be helpful and promote good practices.

 Financial support comes from the European Instrument for Democracy and Human Rights (EIDHR), the Investing in People programme and other thematic and geographical programmes.

-The EU is actively involved in actions at multilateral level.
-For example, it regularly tables resolutions on children rights at the UN Human Rights Council and UN General Assembly Third Committee.
-Close cooperation has also been established with UNICEF and civil society groups.
+The EU regularly tables resolutions on children's rights at the UN Human Rights Council and UN General Assembly Third Committee and works in close cooperation with UNICEF and civil society groups.